tooky/kosli-playground/README.md

 It should show the string `Alpha` and nothing else.

 ## Create a KOSLI_API_TOKEN and save it as a Github Action secret

 (Note: In a Shared Organization you would do this under a Service account)
 - At https://app.kosli.com click your github user icon at the top-right
 - In the dropdown select `Profile`
 - Click the blue `[+ Add API Key]` button
-- Choose a value for the "API key expires in" or leave it as Never
+- Choose a value for the `API key expires in` or leave it as Never
-- Fill in the Description field
+- Fill in the `Description` field
 - Click the blue `[Add]` button
 - You will see the api-key, something like `p1Qv8TggcjOG_UX-WImP3Y6LAf2VXPNN_p9-JtFuHr0`
 - Copy this api-key (Kosli stores a hashed version of this, so it will never be available from https://app.kosli.com again)
-- Set a Github Action secret, called KOSLI_API_TOKEN, set to the copied value
+- Set a Github Action secret, called `KOSLI_API_TOKEN`, set to the copied value

 # Make a change, commit, and push